Investment Performance Reporting Best Practices 2022

 Here are the best practices for making sure what ends up on your client reports from your portfolio accounting system is both pristine and accurate.

-1. Know What the Performance Results Should Be
+1. Know What the Investment Performance Results Should Be

-The portfolio manager is in the best position to know about what his or her performance number should be.
+The portfolio manager is in the best position to know about what the performance number should be.
 They are the one selecting the securities that make up the bulk of the performance.

 Ask them what they expect the performance to be relative to their benchmark.
 Get this number prior to generating the performance of the fund or account.
 It should be a good indication of what the IRR will be for the month or quarter.